http://www.cnbc.com/id/100376831

 Published: Monday, 1 Apr 2013 | 10:54 AM ET

-By: CNBC Reporter
+By: Bertha Coombs CNBC Reporter

-With only six months until the start of open enrollment for Obamacare, state and federal health officials are racing to get insurance regulations and systems up and running in time.
+to get insurance regulations and systems up and running in time.

 "The Feds are saying they're on track and the system is being tested, and they're working out the kinks," said Sabrina Corlette, research professor at the Health Policy Institute at Georgetown University.
 Still, she added, "There's a pretty steep uphill climb yet, before October 1, 2013."